nounsDAO/nouns-tech/dynamic-quorum/README.md

-        min_quorum_bps - Minimum quorum in basis points max_quorum_bps - Maximum quorum in basis points slope_coefficient - Adjust the slope of the dynamic quorum curvature_coefficient - Adjust the rate of change in the slope of the dynamic quorum offset_bps - Adjust the point at which the quorum adjustment activates
+        min_quorum_bps - Minimum quorum in basis points max_quorum_bps - Maximum quorum in basis points linear_coefficient - Adjust the slope of the dynamic quorum quadratic_coefficient - Adjust the rate of change in the slope of the dynamic quorum offset_bps - Adjust the point at which the quorum adjustment activates

         Dynamic Quorum Calculation: